MileHacker Logo

 Resources & Organizations: None for Travelers

 There are no resources or organizations providing accessibility information for travelers.
 Local NGOs or humanitarian groups may give some limited support to residents with disabilities, but not for international visitors.
-The focus of any such organizations is on survival and basic assistance, not tourism.
+The focus of any such organizations is on survival and rudimentary assistance, not tourism.

 Aid Limitations